FreedomAcademySL/FA-common-library/README.md

-This will be the BE of freedom-academy
+This repository contains the definitions among the code needed to consume and produce Freedom Academy apps.